Invaders violate ceasefire in Donbas three times, no casualties reported

 Censor.NET reports referring to the JFO press centre Facebook page.

-In particular, the enemy opened aimed fire from small arms at Ukrainian positions near the village of Shumy in Donetsk region, where a meeting of representatives of the OSCE and the Joint Centre for Control and Coordination (JCCC) was to take place and where security guarantees were provided.
-Thanks to the efficiency of the Ukrainian intelligence officers, the actions of the armed formations of the Russian Federation were predicted in advance, so it was possible to quickly protect both the servicemen of the Joint Forces and the JCCC and OSCE representatives.

-In addition, two attacks were recorded in the front sector near Zolote.
-First, the enemy set fire to the grass with tracer bullets and then opened fire from small arms at the Ukrainian positions.
+In particular, the enemy fired unaimed shots from a hand-held anti-tank grenade launcher and small arms at Ukrainian positions near Avdiivka (17km north of Donetsk) and Marinka (23km south-west of Donetsk), the press center of the Joint Forces Operation (JFO) Headquarters reported on Facebook.

-Ukrainian military did not fire back.
-No combat losses among Joint Forces soldiers were reported.
+The unaimed shots did not pose a threat to life and health, so our soldiers did not fire back.
+No combat losses among Joint Forces personnel were reported.

+In addition, an enemy UAV was detected in the area of Pyshchevyk (25km north-east of Mariupol).
+The drone was suppressed by electronic warfare means.

+In the JFO area, other components of the defence forces are duly carrying out their tasks.
+The servicemen of the Armed Forces and the rescuers of the State Emergency Service put out the fire near the town of Mykolaivka in Donetsk region.

 The situation in the JFO area remains fully controlled by Ukrainian soldiers.